syncfusion-content/fileformat-docs/File-Formats/Presentation/Security.md

 ## Encrypting with password

-You can protect a PowerPoint presentation by encrypting the document by using a password.
-This prevents unauthorized users to access or make changes in the presentation.
+You can protect a PowerPoint Presentation by encrypting the document by using a password.
+This prevents unauthorized users to access or make changes in the Presentation.

-The following code example demonstrates how to encrypt a PowerPoint presentation with password.
+The following code example demonstrates how to encrypt a PowerPoint Presentation with password.

 {% tabs %}

 {% highlight c# %}

-//Creates an instance for presentation
+//Creates an instance for Presentation

 IPresentation presentation = Presentation.Create();

-//Adds slide to presentation
+//Adds slide to Presentation

 ISlide slide = presentation.Slides.Add(SlideLayoutType.Blank);